SurrealPartisan/shiofaioth/README.md

 * Example 3 (ditransitive verb): "Xie xae-coudae-duei miem dain bailei siem.", "They made me perform the dance for you." ("cou", "to perform")
 * Example 4 (copular verb): "Fei ticai xae-ecoidae-duei faelid mien."
 "Tea makes me happy." ("ecoi", "to be")

-## Dictionary
+## Some vocabulary
 The vocabulary of Shiofaioth comes from multiple source languages, including but not necessarily limited to (in alphabetical order) English, Finnish, German, Hindi, Lojban, Russian and Spanish.
 The words may be arbitrarily combined together, twisted to fit the phonology and ortography of Shiofaioth and otherwise mangled, and may thus not resemble much their original forms.
+Some particles are a priori.

+## Sample texts

+### The piece of tortoise news
+Fuin huomo, aokae lie-laik-duei mas uin toroic kuin uin poulaiseir, bue-ecoidae-duei faelid dai opia, daet hui toroic soe-baisen-xoai iroitedaefa hein touras huic poulaiseir-ki duil Rio Hudson.

+People liking turtles better than cops will be pleased to learn a turtle bit off a cop's toe in the Hudson River.
+(The Daily Times, New Philadelphia, Ohio, July 9, 1924)

+## Dictionary
 * aikai - (adjective/adverb) "early"
 * amio - (noun, class 2) "friend"
 * aura - (adjective/adverb) "current", "currently", "now"